protonemedia/laravel-splade-docs/x-modal.md

 # X-Splade-Modal Component

 With the **Modal Component**, Splade has built-in support for modals and slideover.
 This component allows you to load *any* route into a modal.
+Besides loading the content asynchronously, it also supports pre-loaded content.

+First, lets take a look at loading a route into a modal.
 To prepare a view so you can use it inside a modal, you have to wrap the content in a `<x-splade-modal>` component.
 Nothing changes when requesting the view *outside* of the modal.
 Everything will work as it used to be.
 For example, here's a page to create a new user.
 This page is a regular, full-page view that extends the base layout.

 ```blade
 @extends('layout')